vicinityh2020/vicinity-adapter-thinkinside/README.md

 # INCANT: Thinkinside localisation and geofencing adapter for the VICINITY infrastructure

-The INCANT adapter provides indoor localisation and geofencing support to the VICINITY infrastructure, allowing to gather position and status of tracked assets from the Vicinity platform.
+The INCANT adapter provides indoor localisation and geofencing support to the VICINITY infrastructure, allowing to gather position and status of tracked assets from the VICINITY platform.
 The logical architecture on how to use the adapter is reported in the following Figure:

 ![architecture](https://raw.githubusercontent.com/vicinityh2020/vicinity-adapter-thinkinside/master/doc/incantn_arch.png)